XiaoyiHan6/MS-FSDB/README.md

-# A Multi Scenarios Fire and Smoke Detection Benchmark with Representation of Burning Intensity
+# Benchmarking Multi-Scenes Fire and Smoke Detection

-This repository is the official implementation of our paper titled "A Multi-Scenarios Fire and Smoke Detection Benchmark with Representation of Burning Intensity."
-It includes the code and the newly proposed dataset.
+This repository is the official implementation of our paper titled " Benchmarking Multi-Scenes Fire and Smoke Detection" It includes the newly proposed dataset.
 The repository will be made available until it is accepted.